raypay-gateway/paid-memberships-pro/readme.txt

 == Installation ==

-After creating a web service on https://raypay.ir and getting an UserID and AcceptorCode, follow this instruction:
+After creating a web service on https://raypay.ir and getting an UserID and MarketingID, follow this instruction:

 1. Activate plugin RayPay for Paid Memberships Pro.
 2. Go to Memberships > Settings > Payment Gateway & SSL.
 3. In the Payment Gateway section, choose RayPay.
-5. Enter your UserID and AcceptorCode.
+5. Enter your UserID and MarketingID.

 Also there is a complete documentation [here](https://raypay.ir/Plugins) which helps you to install the plugin step by step.

 Thank you so much for using RayPay Payment Gateway.

 == Changelog ==
-= 1.0, May 05, 2021 =
+= 1.0, May 05, 2019 =
 * First release.